-The issuance of a diploma for a BSMT degree requires:
+The issuance of a diploma for a BSMarE degree requires:

 - a.
-Completion of academic course requirement; - b.
-Approved seagoing service of not less than 12 months of which 6 months is bridge watchkeeping duties under the supervision of the master or a qualified officer, duly documented in an approved Training Record Book (TRB), or otherwise have approved seagoing service of not less than 36 months of which at least 6 months is bridge watchkeeping duties under the supervision of the master or a qualified officer; and - c.
-Completion of the basic training, security and advanced safety courses.
+Completion of the academic course requirement - b.
+Have completed combined workshop skills training and an approved seagoing service of not less than 12 months as part of an approved training program which includes onboard training that meets the requirements of section A-III/1 of the STCW Code and is documented in an approved training record book OR otherwise have completed combined workshop skills training and an approved seagoing service of not less than 36 months of which not less than 30 months shall be seagoing service in the engine department AND, in addition, have performed during either instance of required seagoing service, engine-room watchkeeping duties under the supervision of the chief engineer officer or qualified engineer officer for a period of not less than six months.

+c.
+Completion of the basic training, security and advanced safety courses

-CHED shall issue the Certification, Authentication and Verification of the Transcript of Records of graduates of maritime higher education institutions that are compliant to CHED and STCW requirements.
+CHED shall issue the Certification, Authentication and Verification of the Transcript of Records of maritime higher education institutions that comply with the standards of STCW.